simonw/datasette/docs/plugin_hooks.rst

 ``view_name`` - string
     The name of the current view being called. ``index``, ``database``, ``table``, and ``row`` are the most important ones.

-The callback function can return ``None``, if it is unable to render the data, or a dictionary with the following keys:
+The callback function can return ``None``, if it is unable to render the data, or a :ref:`internals_response` that will be returned to the caller.

+It can also return a dictionary with the following keys.
+This format is **deprecated** as-of Datasette 0.49 and will be removed by Datasette 1.0.

 ``body`` - string or bytes, optional
     The response body, default empty